Complete Guide to Orchid Types – So much beauty resides in the world, but nothing compares to the beauty of a fully bloomed flower.

 When in bloom you may notice that one single bloom may yield multiple colors and that is why gardeners love this breed so much.

-The leaves of this orchid also are a bit darker green than the soft-caned version.
+The leaves are a bit darker green than the soft-caned version.

 The hard caned keep their leaves for a year and have spiked tops that yield a flower spray like no other.